Mikejo5000/vsts-docs-pr/release-notes/2018/jul-10-vsts.md

 ### View broken links

-All links in a wiki that are not linked to a wiki page will appear in a distinct red color and broken link icon, giving you a visual clue regarding all broken links in a wiki page.
+All links in a wiki that are not linked properly will appear in a distinct red color and broken link icon, giving you a visual clue of all broken links in a wiki page.

 > [!div class="mx-imgBorder"]
 ![Wiki broken links](_img/137_02.png)